macacollins/elm-vim/README.md

-src/Modes/FileSearch.elm:-- TODO split this up? src/Modes/FileSearch.elm:        -- TODO consider inverting this code src/Modes/Insert.elm:            -- TODO make the right arrow key go past the end of the line by 1 space in insert mode src/Modes/Yank.elm:        -- TODO This is nasty.
-Move to Yank and YankToLine src/Properties.elm:-- TODO rename to Preferences src/Update.elm:               TODO update this to leave this mode when vim does src/Update.elm:            -- TODO figure out a different structure that avoids loops
+src/Modes/FileSearch.elm:-- TODO split this up? src/Modes/FileSearch.elm:        -- TODO consider inverting this code src/Modes/Insert.elm:            -- TODO make the right arrow key go past the end of the line by 1 space in insert mode src/Modes/Yank.elm:-- TODO strip out this dict structure src/Modes/Yank.elm:        -- TODO This is nasty.
+Move to Yank and YankToLine src/Properties.elm:-- TODO rename to Preferences src/Update.elm:        -- TODO research more on the rules here src/Update.elm:               TODO update this to leave this mode when vim does src/Update.elm:            -- TODO figure out a different structure that avoids loops
 ```